erkarp/morse/README.md

 Toggles a given class on a selected element in the Morse code of a message.
 The message can be supplied by the user, otherwise it defaults to SOS.
 Written in vanilla Javascript.

-##Usage
+##Usage for jQuery version

-1. And a script tag calling morseToggle.js before the closing body tag.
+1. Add a script tag calling morseToggle.js before the closing body tag.

+2. Initiate the blinker with a script tag under the morseToggle.js call:

+	`$(".my_class").morseToggle();

+3. Or  define the options object as a second argument:

+	`$(".my_class").morseToggle({
+		toggle: toggle_class,
+		string: my_string,
+		time: my_time
+	`");

+##Usage for plain JS version

+1. Add a script tag calling morseToggle-plain.js before the closing body tag.

-2. Initiate the blinker with a script tag under the morseTogle.js call:
+2. Initiate the blinker with a script tag under the morseToggle-plain.js call:

 	`morseToggle(my_id);

-3. Or use define the options object as as second argument:
+3. Or define the options object as a second argument:

-	`morseToggle(my_id, {
+	`morseToggle("my_id", {
-		toggle: my_class,
+		toggle: toggle_class,
 		string: my_string,
 		time: my_time
 	`});